Last updated: April 2026 |Reviewed by ARINGO MBA Admissions Experts

 The Tuck School of Business, founded in 1900, was the first US school to offer a Masters of Business Administration.
 The MBA program is one of the smallest, with approximately 500 students, and its key strengths are general management and strategy.

-Tuck MBA
+Dartmouth Tuck MBA Evaluation Framework

 Sign Up For a Free Consultation